palashgupta98/repotags/README.md

 #### Getting started

-Want to know the version of the repo justing bu entering the repo address as just vanilla javascript is used
+Want to know the version of the repo justing by entering the repo address as just vanilla javascript is used

 ```js